Vance Monument: George Floyd protests

-Over several nights in late May and early June 2020, Asheville residents gathered at Pack Square, by the Vance Monument, to protest the murder of George Floyd by a police officer in Minneapolis on May 25, 2020.
-Protesters marked the pedestal of the monument with spray paint.
+Over several nights in late May and early June 2020, Asheville residents gathered by the Vance Monument in Pack Square to protest the murder of George Floyd by a police officer in Minneapolis on May 25, 2020.
+Protesters marked the monument's pedestal with spray paint.
 The nationwide and worldwide George Floyd protests called for social justice, including the removal of monuments to the Civil War and racists.
-Newspaper reporter John Boyles wrote, "The killing of Minneapolis resident George Floyd under the knee of police officer Derek Chauvin...changed everything in America, though, including our quaint mountain city's assessment of its most visible monument."
-One June 5, peaceful protestors used a wall in the monument square to create an altar, covered with photographs of "victims of police brutality".
+Local newspaper reporter John Boyle wrote, "The killing of Minneapolis resident George Floyd under the knee of police officer Derek Chauvin...changed everything in America, though, including our quaint mountain city's assessment of its most visible monument."
+One June 5, peaceful protestors used a wall in the monument square to create an altar, covered with photographs of victims of police brutality.

 On July 8, 2020, city workers began the process of covering the monument "in order to reduce its impact on the community and to reduce the risk of harm it presents in its current state".
 This action resulted from a joint resolution passed by the Asheville and Buncombe County.
-The cost for $18,500, plus $2,600 a month to rent scaffolding.
+The cost was $18,500, plus $2,600 a month to rent scaffolding.
 Boyle noted, "It really looks like someone draped a giant plastic leaf bag over the obelisk and cinched it up real tight.
 It simultaneously piques your curiosity and makes you recoil at its ugliness."

-On July 29, Change.org and The George Floyd Foundation temporarily replaced Vance Monument with a hologram of George Floyd.
+On July 29, Change.org and the George Floyd Foundation temporarily replaced Vance Monument with a projected image of George Floyd.
 This was part of a national tour, following the Freedom Riders' route, in Floyd's memory.
-The week-long hologram installation was "transforming spaces that were formerly occupied by racist symbols of America's dark Confederate past into a message of hope, solidarity and forward-thinking change."
+The goal of the week-long hologram installation was to transform spaces with racist Confederation symbols into places of solidarity, hope, and forward-thinking change.

+Bombing attempt

+On July 4, 2022, a woman attending the city's Independence Day fireworks show reported overhearing a man talk about blowing up the remains of the Vance Monument.
+Just after 11 p.m., a loud explosion was heard throughout downtown Asheville.
+At the site, the city's bomb squad found chemical residue and an unexploded improvised explosive device (IED) that was similar to a pipe bomb.
+Two men were arrested and charged with possession of a weapon of mass destruction in relationship to this incident; police also issued photographs of other alleged suspects.
+A police surveillance drone at the event captured video footage showing a person spray painting the base of the former monument, in addition to an explosion with a plume of smoke.